Morshok/Klingon-repo/README.md

    Brackets <br>
    Notepad++?!

+   *Lägg till andra program ni har använt er av i listan här*

 ## Instruction for getting to individual reflections:
-   To get to our individual reflections, navigate to Organization/ReflectionsIndividual Reflections.
+   To get to our individual reflections, navigate to <br>
+   Organization/Reflections/Individual Reflections. <br>
-   When navigated over there, our individual reflections are put in directories dedicated to each team member.
+   When navigated over there, our individual reflections <br>
+   are put in directories dedicated to each team member.

 ## External resources used: